 As your hormone levels fluctuate, you may start noticing symptoms such as hot flashes and night sweats.
 Your periods are getting irregular in length and frequency.
 Your ovaries may release an egg some months, but not others.

 Although your fertility is declining, you can still conceive.
 If you don’t want to get pregnant, you need to use birth control throughout perimenopause.
 This phase can last for several years.

 During perimenopause, your periods may seem to have stopped, but then they start up again.
 That can happen many times, which can trick you into thinking you’ve reached menopause even though you haven’t.

 If it’s been an entire year since your last period, you’ve reached menopause.
-For most women, this occurs somewhere between the ages of 40 and 55, with an average age of 51.
+For most women, this occurs somewhere between the ages of 40 and 55, with an

 Once you’ve reached menopause, your LH and FSH levels remain high and your estrogen and progesterone levels remain low.
 You no longer ovulate and you cannot conceive a child.

 Once you’re postmenopausal, your hormone levels will never again be in the suitable range for ovulation and pregnancy.
 Birth control is no longer necessary.